 The waiver authorizes the entity to provide professional services at the address named on the waiver application.
-If the entity provides services at other site(s) in New York State, you must file a Request for Additional Setting (Form CE-2) for each site.
+If the entity provides services at another site(s) in New York State, you must file a Request for Additional Setting (Form CE-2) for each site.

 The waiver is valid for three years and must be renewed for the entity and any additional sites.
 The Department will send renewal notices.

 You can access the Education Law, the Commissioner's Regulations and Regents Rules on this site.

 You can contact the State Board for Social Work by calling 518-474-3817 ext.
 450 or by e-mailing firstname.lastname@example.org or by mail at 89 Washington Avenue, Albany, NY 12234.